drekka/Alchemic/README.md

 * Supports dynamic arguments to methods and initializers.
 * Injected objects can be located by class, protocol or a unique name.
 * Injection values can be constant values.
+* Injected variables do not have to be exposed on public interfaces.
 * objects can be specified as primary to allow them to give them priority when resolving.
 * Automatic array injections.
 * Automatic injection of UIApplicationDelegate dependencies.

 # Swift support